dandanthemanman/githubapi/README.md

 # githubapi
-here's a change in the readme to make sure that the github is linked correctly
+This is a small personal project to explore and practice pulling user information from the github API